 Our guide to braces for children has plenty of information about the IOTN and the other options available if your child can't have NHS braces.

 Dental implants are a long-lasting and natural-looking way to replace a missing tooth.
 But because they are so expensive, implants are very rarely covered by NHS dental charges in the UK.
-Our guide to teeth implants explains the exceptional cases in which you may be able to get dental implants on the NHS, in which case they come under the Band 3 treatment charge in England and Wales.
+Our guide to teeth implants on the NHS explains the exceptional cases in which you may be able to get dental implants on the NHS, in which case they come under the Band 3 treatment charge in England and Wales.
+And there are some other ways you may be able to access free dental implants in certain circumstances.

 Free NHS dental treatments